kieker-monitoring/kieker/kieker-examples/userguide/ch2--bookstore-application/README.txt

  $ java -jar BookstoreApplication.jar

-Alternatively, you can compile the sources and start the application using 'ant' with the given 'build.xml' file:
+Alternatively, you can compile the sources and start the application using 'gradle' with the given 'build.gradle' file:
- $ ant run-jar
+ $ gradle run

 Please see Chapter 2 of the Kieker User Guide for details on this example.